Contemporary Folk Staff - July 26-August 1, 2015

 An accomplished guitarist and songwriter, Ray is fluent in a wide range of styles including western swing, folk, blues, country and bluegrass, and has been a long-time fixture at Contemporary Folk Week, as the sideman of choice for open mikes and concerts.
 A private music teacher since 1971, Ray has also been on staff at the Augusta Heritage Center in Elkins, WV, the Guitar Intensive at Bar Harbor, ME, Club Passim in Cambridge, MA, and has led workshops for the South East Bluegrass Association in Atlanta, GA.
 He continues to teach privately at his home studio in Asheville, NC, where he also maintains a guitar repair business.
 Ray records for Echo Lake Records and is the author of Guitar Tools, a guitar theory manual, featuring his unique method of understanding the guitar.

-Contemporary Folk Week Coordinator David Roth is a singer, songwriter, recording artist, and enthusiastic instructor who has taken his songs, experience, and expertise to a wide variety of venues in this and other countries full-time over the last twenty-six years.
-His work has found it’s way to Carnegie Hall, the United Nations, several Chicken Soup for the Soul books, the Kennedy Center, Peter, Paul, & Mary and Kingston Trio concerts, the Kerrville and Falcon Ridge Folk Festivals (top honors at both “Emerging Artist” competitions), NASA’s Goddard Space Center (his song “Rocket Science” flew on the space shuttle Atlantis in 2009), the Rise Up Singing and Rise Again (sequel) songbooks, and twelve CDs on the Wind River and Stockfisch (Germany) labels.
-Winner of four Positive Music Awards (celebrating the best in empowering original music), David has also been on many of Christine Lavin’s seminal Rounder Records compilations, and now on her Just One Angel (new holiday songs) CD from Yellowtail Records.
+Contemporary Folk Week Coordinator David Roth is a singer, songwriter, recording artist, and enthusiastic instructor who has taken his songs, experience, and expertise to a wide variety of venues in this and other countries full-time over the last twenty-seven years.
+His work has found its way to Carnegie Hall, the United Nations, several Chicken Soup for the Soul books, Peter Paul & Mary’s 2014 retrospective, Discovered, the Kingston Trio’s, Born at the Right Time, the Kennedy Center, NASA’s Goddard Space Center (his song “Rocket Science” flew on the space shuttle Atlantis in 2009), the Rise Up Singing and Rise Again (sequel) songbooks, and thirteen CDs on the Wind River and Stockfisch (Germany) labels.
+Winner of four Positive Music Awards (celebrating the best in empowering original music), David is a veteran of the Fast Folk music scene (Greenwich Village, 1980’s) and has also been on many of Christine Lavin’s seminal Rounder Records compilations.
 The former artist-in-residence at New York’s Omega Institute has also been a songwriting judge at Kerrville, Napa Valley, Tumbleweed, Eventide Arts, and the South Florida Folk Festivals.
-He’s taught singing, songwriting, and performance at the Augusta Heritage workshops, Common Ground on the Hill, the Woods Dance & Music Camp, WUMB’s Summer Acoustic Music Week, Moab Folk Camp, Rowe Center, Pendle Hill, Puget Sound Guitar Workshop, Lamb’s Retreat, the National Wellness Institute, and for many other songwriting groups and associations around the country.
-David is also Director of the Cape Cod Songwriters Retreat and host of the Cape’s “Full Moon Open Mic” which for the past 8 years has provided a forum for musicians to connect and be heard while at the same time collecting donations for local non-profits and neighbors in need.
+He’s taught singing, songwriting, and performance at the Augusta Heritage workshops, Common Ground on the Hill, the Woods Dance & Music Camp, WUMB’s Summer Acoustic Music Week, Moab Folk Camp, Rowe Center, Pendle Hill, the National Wellness Institute, and for many other songwriting groups and associations around the country.
+David is also Director of the Cape Cod Songwriters Retreat and creator/host of the Cape’s “Full Moon Open Mic” which for the past 9 years has provided a forum for musicians to connect and be heard while at the same time collecting donations (over $12,000 so far) for local non-profits and neighbors in need.